-A lot of CEOs and entrepreneurs have started to take the forefront of building their own personal brands.
-And what is that?
-Well, think about brands like Tory Burch or Diane von Furstenberg.
-Obviously their businesses have their own namesake names.
-But, also companies like Warby Parker and lots of other businesses are having CEOs that really take the forefront and take the stage.
-So, when you think about increasing and boosting your own visibility, it’s going to have a really big impact on boosting your brand’s visibility.
-And so when you think about making new friends, it may be a good idea to also think about who else in your space is starting to make a name for themselves as a CEO and as a business leader.
-This then can also contribute to not only the success of your existing business, but future businesses down the road.
-In fact, guys, the first business you launch isn’t always your last business.
-Take a look at Scott Sternberg who launched Band of Outsiders.
-Now he has a whole new company called Entire World.
-So, second-life, first-life, third-life businesses, as a CEO and an entrepreneur, it’s important that you start to keep company with people who are also shedding visibility to themselves as CEOs.
-They’re great people for you to learn from and also to help build a network and a tribe.
+Additionally, when you think about making new friends, it may be a good idea to also think about people in your space starting to make a name for themselves as CEOs and business leaders.
+This can also contribute to not only the success of your existing business, but your future businesses as well.
+Remember, the first business you launch isn’t always your last.
+For example, Scott Sternberg launched Band of Outsiders, and now he has a new company called Entire World.
+It’s important that you keep company with people who are making themselves visible as CEOs.
+They’re great people to learn from and they’ll help you build a network and tribe.

-When we think about lowering costs, sometimes you might wonder, “Well, how does my network group or getting new friends help with that?”
-Well, in fact, many of our clients have actually been able to tap into their networks more strategically through casual friendships and actually use them to lower costs.
-Think of getting your photography done at 50% of the cost.
-Think about using a friend of a friend in order to get other types of, you know, PR, or other kinds of marketing capacities and things taken care of at a lower price point.
-Using your networks, using word of mouth, and being able to bridge those relationships can do a lot to help impact your business on a seasonal basis.
+Your network can even lower your costs.
+Many of our clients have been able to tap into their networks more strategically through casual friendships to lower costs.
+One way to think about it is how to employ a friend of a friend to get PR, marketing or other needs taken care of at lower price points.
+Using your networks and word-of-mouth to be able to bridge those relationships can do a lot to impact your business on a seasonal basis.
 Also think about branded collaborations.
-While there might be some brands out there who are really at the heels of other companies in order to get collaborations, if you’re already friends with the CEO, if you’re already within that circle, or in that group, getting access and getting those collaborations done are going to be cheaper and likely easier to execute.
+While there might be some brands that are really at the heels of other companies, seeking collaborations, if you’re already friends with the CEO you’re already within that circle or group.
+Getting access and getting those collaborations is going to be cheaper and even likely easier to execute.

-Now lastly, guys, a strong network is going to help you with sales.
-How?
-Well, not only will a network of other business leaders help you get in front of possibly the right buyers, possibly the right influencers, and really help to introduce you to other people in their networks.
-But also, guys, you’re going to do the same.
-When it comes to building friendships, it’s never really a one-way story.
-The people who you begin to have trust in and the people who are working with you over time and understand where you’re headed in your business, they’re not going to be likely one-to-one competitors, though sometimes that’s the case.
-But chances are you have an intrinsic value that you see in one another to help boost your knowledge base, help increase your social capital, and also be able to help you when it comes to getting advice on negotiations.
+A network of other business leaders can help you get in front of the right buyers, the right influencers and other key people in their networks.
+When it comes to building friendships, it’s never a one-way story.
+The people you begin to trust, the people who are working with you over time and the people who understand where you’re headed in your business, are not going to be one-on-one competitors, though of course that can sometimes be the case.
+Chances are you have an intrinsic value that you see in one another, and that helps boost your knowledge base and social capital.
+It can also help you when it comes to getting advice on negotiations.